Nursing (NRS)

 Prerequisite(s): Instructor consent

-This course introduces the learner to the framework of the OCNE curriculum.
-The emphasis on health promotion across the life span includes learning about self-health as well as patient health practices.
-To support self and patient health practices, students learn to access research evidence about healthy lifestyle patterns and risk factors for disease/illness, apply growth and development theory, interview patients in a culturally sensitive manner, work as members of a multidisciplinary team giving and receiving feedback about performance, and use reflective thinking about their practice as nursing students.
-Populations studied in the course include children, adults, older adults and the family experiencing a normal pregnancy.
+This course introduces the learner to framework of the OCNE curriculum.
+The emphasis on health promotion across the life span includes learning about self-care as well as patient health practices.
+To support self and patient health practices, students learn to access evidence about healthy lifestyle patterns and risk factors for disease/illness, apply growth and development theory, interview patients in a culturally sensitive manner, identify members of an interprofessional team, and use reflective thinking about their practice as nursing students.
 Includes classroom and clinical learning experiences.
-The clinical portion of the course includes practice with therapeutic communication skills and selected core nursing skills identified in the OCNE Core Nursing Skills document.
+The clinical portion of the course includes practice with selected core nursing skills.

 This course may be taken 1 time for credit.